memasanz/containerapp-helloworld-withapikey/README.md

 Replace `your-secure-api-key-value` with a strong, randomly generated key.

+### Understanding Container Apps Environment

+When you deploy an Azure Container App, a **Container Apps Environment** is automatically created (or an existing one is used if specified).
+This environment is a secure boundary around a group of container apps that:

+- Provides a shared virtual network for your container apps
+- Enables secure internal communications between container apps in the same environment
+- Controls ingress from external sources
+- Manages common settings like logging configuration
+- Provides a fully managed Kubernetes-like platform without requiring Kubernetes expertise

+The environment acts as a logical boundary for your container apps and provides the infrastructure needed to run them securely and efficiently.

 ### Finding Your Application URL

 The URL for the deployed app is in the output of the `az containerapp up` command.
 Open the URL in your browser to see the web app running in Azure.
 The form of the URL will look like the following: `https://web-aca-app.<generated-text>.<location-info>.azurecontainerapps.io`, where the `<generated-text>` and `<location-info>` are unique to your deployment.